OhhYeahGSO/editworkshop/Personal-Computer-LLM-RAG.md

 3️⃣ **Click Run (▶) to generate a response based on the retrieved documents.**

-📌 **Expected Output:**

-- The model should generate a relevant and coherent answer about the process of photosynthesis based on the retrieved information.

 ✅ Response generated successfully!
-You now have an AI-powered system retrieving and generating answers. 🚀🎉
+You now have an AI-powered system retrieving and generating answers. 🎉

----
+### 🤩 **Fun Fact:**
+Imagine you ask a genius assistant for an answer, and it goes out and grabs the perfect book from the shelf to help answer your question—that’s what RAG just did for you before giving you its response!

 ## 🎯 **5.
 Wrap-Up & Next Steps**
 🎉 Congratulations!
 You learned how to: